privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

  message GetBidsRawRequest {
    // Whether this is a fake request from SellerFrontEnd service
    // and should be dropped.
-   // Note: SellerFrontEnd service will send chaffs to a very small set of
+   // Note: SellerFrontEnd service will send chaffs to a very small set of other buyers
-   // other buyers not participating in the auction.
-This is required for privacy
+   // not participating in the auction.
+This is required for privacy reasons to prevent
-   // reasons to prevent seller from figuring the buyers by observing the network
+   // seller from figuring the buyers (on user's device) by observing the network traffic
-   // traffic to `BuyerFrontEnd` Services, outside TEE. bool is_chaff = 1;
+   // to `BuyerFrontEnd` Services, outside TEE. bool is_chaff = 1;

    // Buyer Input for the Buyer that includes keys for Buyer Key Value lookup
    // and other signals for bidding.
 In the case of is_chaff = true, this will
    // be noise.
    BuyerInput buyer_input = 2;

    // Information about auction (ad format, size) derived contextually.
    // Represents a serialized string that is deserialized to a JSON object
    // before passing to Adtech script.
 Copied from contextual signals sent to
    // SellerFrontEnd service.
    string auction_signals = 3;

    // Buyer may provide additional contextual information that could help in
    // generating bids.
 This is Copied from contextual signals sent to